By Billy Shears, 180 Degrees News

 A massive explosion turns the TV screen white then as the dust settles there are bodies lying strewn across the ground motionless.
 Dean offers me a ‘High Five’.

 ‘Yeah!!!!
 Eat dust you f**kers, that’s payback for 7/11’.

 Dean’s mother shouts in from the kitchen, ‘Dean, what have I told you about language in front of guests and its 9/11’

 Dean, ‘Mom, Mom, can we get pizza?
 I’m starving.
 This is hungry work’.

 Dean’s older brother, Tommy, swaggers in from the yard.
 He doesn’t seem to be that enthralled with his brother’s new role as a Couch Hero.

 Tommy, ‘That game sucks.
 I didn’t feel much of a hero when I tried it.
 It’s boring.
 The enemy doesn’t stand a chance.
 I just press a button and I blow them up, over and over again.
 They don’t even have time to fire their AK 47s at the drone in a futile attempt to save their family from death.
-The worst that can happen to me is that I sprain my thumb on the joy stick.

 I prefer games where the odds are more even, or games featuring chicks with big boobs’.